 The techniques and tools available to neurosurgeons are rapidly evolving today.
 As a result, there are several different types of surgery available to patients.
-Your neurosurgeon will carefully review your MRI images, medical file, and will discuss with you to determine what type is best for your particular situation.
+Your neuro-

 Emergency Surgery

 In some circumstances, emergency surgery at a local hospital might be the only immediate option because of symptoms related to brain swelling caused by the tumor or because of some acute risk of brain injury.
 Typically, however, the good news is that there is usually sufficient time to locate the doctors who are most experienced in the treatment of brain tumors and to gather information that can assist in your decision-making process.